Gluteus Medius Muscle

 Function

-When the proximal attachment of gluteus medius is fixed, the muscle can contract as a whole or it can contract with its anterior fibers only.
+When the proximal attachment of the gluteus medius is fixed, the muscle can contract as a whole or it can contract with its anterior fibers only.
 In the former case, the axis of the movement goes through the hip joint and muscle pulls the greater trochanter superiorly and abducts the thigh.

 In the latter case, as the axis of the movement tilts anteriorly, the muscle causes the internal rotation of the thigh.